manoverboard/AndrewBoardman/_projects/2-manoverboard-site.md

 main-image: "/uploads/uploads/site-at-mob-home.jpg"
 project-excerpt: Between 1998 and 2005, I published an online art gallery featuring artists and writers "of extreme vision".
-The Site grew to show the work of about 33 individuals, including my own drawings, paintings and animated gifs.
+The Site grew to show the work of about 33 individuals, including my own work.
 meta-description: An online art gallery featuring artists and writers "of extreme vision".
 The Site grew to show the work of about 33 individuals between 1998 and 2005.